ThinkPad: ThinkPad X1 Tablet

-ThinkPad 11e (2014–current)

-The ThinkPad 11e is a "budget" laptop computer for schools and students with an 11-inch screen and without trackpoint.
-11e Yoga is a convertible version of 11e.

-E Series (2011–current)
+E series (2011–current)

-The E Series is a low-cost ThinkPad line, designed for small business mass-market requirements, and currently contains only a 14" and 15" sub-lines.
-The E Series line of laptops replaced Lenovo's Edge Series, but somewhere (in some countries) currently (May 2019) offered as both of "Thinkpad Edge/E series" names.
+The E series is a low-cost ThinkPad line, designed for small business mass-market requirements, and currently contains only a 14" and 16" sub-lines.
+The E series line of laptops replaced Lenovo's Edge series, but somewhere (in some countries) currently offered as both of "ThinkPad Edge/E series" names.
 The E series also lack metals like magnesium and carbon fibre in their construction which other members of the ThinkPad family enjoy.

-L Series (2010–current)
+L series (2010–current)

-The L Series replaced the former R Series, and is positioned as a mid-range ThinkPad offering with mainstream Intel Core i3/i5/i7 CPUs.
+The L series replaced the former R series, and is positioned as a mid-range ThinkPad offering with mainstream Intel Core i3/i5/i7 CPUs.
 The L Series have 3 sub-lines, the long-running 14" and 15.6" (and as launched this line had two models, L412 and the L512 in 2010); and as of 2018 there is also a 13" L380 available, which replaces the ThinkPad 13.